tjex/thesis-code/README.md

 user can output their Zettelkasten data as json ([zk](https://github.com/zk-org/zk) can do this).

 The `demo.cast` is a terminal recording of this program's functionality.
-It can be played back within the terminal using [asciinema](https://asciinema.org/) and is available to [view online](https://asciinema.org/a/lMz4rISK6pUD0LdJHic6jywnK).
+It can be played back within the terminal using [asciinema](https://asciinema.org/) (requires installation) and is available to [view online](https://asciinema.org/a/lMz4rISK6pUD0LdJHic6jywnK).

 A typical workflow may look as follows: